Paddy-Hack-Team/happypaddygo/README.md

 This also allows the user to open up several cards in separate windows and gives them the ability to send multiple cards to multiple people.

+# Technologies Used
+This project is created with:

+- HTML5 - used for building the website
+- CSS3 - for styling elements
+- JavaScript
+- Google Fonts - Roboto, Marck Script used for the font-family and Open Sans as the fall-back.
+- Font Awesome - for Icons
+- Materialize -
+- Visual Studio/GitHub

+# Testing

 # Deployment
 # Credits
+Below are the resources that were used.
+- [Materialize](https://materializecss.com/) - A modern responsive front-end framework based on Material Design used for styling CSS.
+- [Pexels](https://www.pexels.com/) - Used for free stock photos

 # Acknowledgements
+This webiste was created through team efforts, effective and efficient collaboration and communications from the team member below.

+- Fabio
+- Magda
+- Alesandro
+- Joan Amudu
+- M casey
+- Fiachara